Homer - The Iliad - Book II (Catalogue of the ships sent to the War of Troy) - Transl. by Alexander Pope

 Ruins of the Praetorium (governor's residence) and of the baths of Roman Gortyn

-It is customary in most of today's countries to display an official portrait of the king/queen/president in public buildings; the same occurred in the Roman Empire, although statues were used instead of photographs.
+It is customary in most of today's countries to display an official portrait of the king/queen/president in public buildings; the same occurred in the Roman Empire, although statues were used instead of photographs (see a collection of busts of members of the imperial family at Toulouse).
 The portraits of the new emperors were very true to life and not too flattering.
 Archaeologists have found several statues of the emperors at Gortyn because of its role as the provincial capital.
+The citizens of Gortyn paid for the erection of statues of Marcus Nonius Balbus, their Roman governor, at Herculaneum, his hometown.

 Temple to Apollo